Api-Wrappers/igdb-wrapper/README.md

   .searchByName('PlayStation');
 ```

-### Field-Based Typing
+### Smart Field-Based Typing

-Request only the fields you need for optimal performance:
+Just ask for what you need for optimal performance:

 ```typescript
 // Minimal fields for list views